Itapemirim Transportes Aéreos (2020–2022): Suspension and rebrand attempt

 In May 2022, Galeb Baufaker Junior, who had shown interest in purchasing the company, gave up the deal.
 The Judicial Recovery documentation points to legal uncertainties regarding Viação Itapemirim and Sidnei Piva, who got a freezing order by the Court of Justice of São Paulo, on 18 April.
 Galeb left a far open window to renegotiate the asset after an upcoming meeting of creditors.

-On May 5, 2022, ITA had its air operator's certificate permanently revoked, and on September 21, 2022 its bakruptcy was declared.
+On May 5, 2022, ITA had its air operator's certificate permanently revoked, and on September 21, 2022 it declared for bankruptcy.

 Destinations

 In December 2021, prior to the suspension of its services, ITA operated scheduled services to the following destinations: